Aliases for TRIM3 Gene

 GeneCards Summary for TRIM3 Gene

 TRIM3 (Tripartite Motif Containing 3) is a Protein Coding gene.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Immune System.
+Among its related pathways are Immune System and Interferon gamma signaling.
 GO annotations related to this gene include ubiquitin-protein transferase activity and protein C-terminus binding.
 An important paralog of this gene is NHLRC4.

 UniProtKB/Swiss-Prot for TRIM3 Gene